thisyearnofear/familexyz/docs/hedera-integration.md

 - Balance tracking and reporting
 - Custom token management

-### Integration Layers
+### Hedera Agent Kit: Plugins

+Our integration layers act as "Plugins" that adapt the core Tools for the specific context of our family agents.

-#### FamilyHederaIntegration
+#### FamilyHederaIntegration Plugin

 Primary integration point for family agents:

-- Process family interactions with HCS-10 compliance
+- Processes family interactions with HCS-10 compliance using the Consensus Service Tool.
-- Submit family milestones to consensus
+- Submits family milestones to consensus.
-- Distribute token rewards automatically
+- Distributes token rewards automatically via the Token Service Tool.
-- Maintain conversation context
+- Maintains conversation context.

-#### FamilyHederaMetricsLogger
+#### FamilyHederaMetricsLogger Plugin

 Metrics tracking and logging:

-- Sentiment analysis logging
+- Logs sentiment analysis to HCS.
-- Health score calculation
+- Calculates and records family health scores on-chain.
+- Triggers reward calculations and distribution.
-- Reward calculation and distribution
+- Collects and logs performance metrics.

-- Performance metrics collection
+##  executionModes

+### Execution Modes

+Our system supports dual execution modes, a key feature of the Hedera AI Agent Kit:

+-   **Autonomous Mode**: Agents can autonomously record milestones and distribute rewards based on predefined family goals and rules, perfect for automated positive reinforcement.
+-   **Human-in-the-Loop Mode**: For sensitive actions, such as resolving a significant conflict, the agent can prepare a transaction (e.g., a special reward) and present it to a family member for approval before execution.

 ## 🔧 Configuration